Can Einstein (rings) surf Gravitational Waves?: Introduction

 \section{Introduction}

 Einstein rings are spectacular distortions of the images from distant sources induced by the gravitational field of massive structures on the line of sight between them and the observer.
-The underlying physical process behind these distortions is \textit{gravitational lensing}, which describes how the trajectories of photons are deformed in presence of a gravitational field due to the universality of the gravitational interaction.
+The underlying physical process behind these distortions is called \textit{gravitational lensing}, which describes how the trajectories of photons are deformed in presence of a gravitational field.
 Whilst the phenomena can be qualitatively understood within Newtonian gravity \cite{Soldner}, experiments performed over the last 100 years have shown that General Relativity (GR) is required to correctly describe its physics \cite{Einsteinpred,DysonEDdington,Gilmore,Shapiro,VONKLUBER196047,longo}.

 From an historical point of view, gravitational lensing has been indeed one of the first detectable predictions, and thus pieces of observational evidence, in favour of Einstein's theory.
 Another, recently proven, prediction is the existence of gravitational radiation emitted by time-varying quadrupolar sources of Energy-Momentum.
 It is straightforward to show that the Einstein field equations, linearized around a Minkowski background metric, become wave equations whose solutions are dubbed \textit{Gravitational Waves} (GW).
-Indirect observational evidence of these was found as early back as the 1970s \cite{HulseTaylor,Hulsetaylor2}, but direct detection has been possible only over the last decade thanks to the incommensurable effort of thousands of scientists \cite{LIGOScientific:2016aoc}.
+Indirect observational evidence of these was found as early back as the 1970s \cite{HulseTaylor,Hulsetaylor2}, but direct detection has been possible only over the last decade thanks to the effort of thousands of scientists \cite{LIGOScientific:2016aoc}.
 Nowadays, GW astronomy is one of the most promising fields towards a better understanding of our Universe, both on astrophysical and cosmological scales \cite{KAGRA:2013rdx,Bailes:2021tot}.